Max2772/SkinsRadar/README.md

 ## 📸 Screenshots and Logs

 ### Screenshots 🖼️
 Below are placeholders for the main windows of SkinsRadar.
-Replace these with actual screenshots by updating the image paths.

 - **Browser Mode**:
   ![Browser Mode](assets/screenshots/browser_mode.png)